nwthomas/programming-resources/tips/alumni-tips.md

 - “If you're comfortable with HTML and CSS, try and get as solid of a foundation as you can get in Javascript.
 Some of the more advanced JavaScript topics gave a good number of students from my cohort a tough time.
 Plus, React is built on those topics, so getting a solid JavaScript understanding can pave the way through the front-end section.
 Personally, I went through all but the last few algorithm sections for JavaScript on FreeCodeCamp.
 There is a YouTube channel called Traversy Media, and he has a tutorial on working with the DOM.
 That tutorial got me really prepared for the DOM sections at Lambda.” - Bernard Johnson

 ### General Advice

+- "There's an infinite amount of information out there, and the tech industry evolves so quickly that you could easily be learning something that will soon be deprecated.
+I would recommend that you start with the training kit, and don't let anythin overwhelm you outside of that.
+There's a reason we work in teams; if everyone was an expert in everything we wouldn't need a _back-end_ or a _front-end_ person." - Ryan Boris

 - “Do literally everything the instructors and staff tell you from the algorithm exercises to the resume formatting.” - William Pelton